react-dnd/react-dnd/docs/04 Backends/HTML5.md

 HTML5
 ===================

 This is the only backend currently shipping with React DnD.
-It uses [the HTML5 drag and drop API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Drag_and_drop) under the hood and hides [its quirks](quirksmode.org/blog/archives/2009/09/the_html5_drag.html).
+It uses [the HTML5 drag and drop API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Drag_and_drop) under the hood and hides [its quirks](http://quirksmode.org/blog/archives/2009/09/the_html5_drag.html).

 ### Importing

 * In the UMD build it is available as `ReactDnD.HTML5`;
 * In the CommonJS build, you can import it from `react-dnd/modules/backends/HTML5`.

+It is not a top-level export by purpose so that you don't need to include it if you use a custom backend.

 ### Extras